deployKF/website/content/guides/dependencies/cert-manager.md

 icon: custom/cert-manager
 description: >-
   Learn how and why deployKF uses cert-manager.
-  Learn how to integrate your existing cert-manager with deployKF.
+  Learn how to integrate your existing cert-manager with deployKF and Kubeflow.
 ---

 # Cert Manager

 Learn how and why deployKF uses cert-manager.
-Learn how to integrate your existing cert-manager with deployKF.
+Learn how to integrate your existing cert-manager with deployKF and Kubeflow.

 ---